Table of Contents

 The collection of IT assets is essentially a collection of data from that data processor and if not done correctly there is a real potential for a data loss/breach.

 Would you, with this in mind, treat collection of data as a waste transaction?
-Many data controllers in fact do this by leaving these collections in the hands of waste contractors or man in van operations where there are no contracts in place and guarantees of what will happen to the data being collected.
+Many data controllers in fact do this by leaving these collections in the hands of waste contractors or man-in-van operations where there are no contracts in place and guarantees of what will happen to the data being collected.

-Contracts and Controls should be in place to ensure risk mitigation measures are in place to ensure each and every risk is both identified mitigated to reduce the risk of data loss and/or data breach.
+Contracts and Controls should be in place to ensure risk mitigation measures are in place to ensure each and every risk is both identified and mitigated to reduce the risk of data loss and/or data breach.

 Using an ADISA-certified company

 Using an ADISA-certified company like S2S Electronics Ltd will ensure that risks are considered, agreed and mitigated in line with the identified risks for that data.
 The ADISA standard has in fact been approved by the ICO meaning the IT disposal process is fully compliant with the UK GDPR regulations.

 Disposal of it assets to this standard in short ensures that the Data Controllers are compliant with the law.
 In addition, the Data Controller does not have to perform external Audits as the process is already independently audited.

 VICTAR (Volume, Impact, Category, Threat, and Appetite to Risk)